seanfisk/personal-chef-repo/README.md

         cp ~/Downloads/sean_fisk-validator.pem /etc/chef/validation.pem

-1. Run `chef-client` to register the client:
+1. Run `chef-client` to register the client.
+The registration will create the file `/etc/chef/client.pem`, which allows the "machine" client to communicate with the chef server:

         chef-client